George Latham (footballer): World War I

 Latham was commissioned into the 7th battalion of the Royal Welch Fusiliers in the First World War and promoted to Lieutenant in 1916.
 He spent several months training with his regiment at Park Hall Camp near Oswestry before being deployed in June 1916.
 He was awarded the Military Cross in 1917 and was reportedly originally recommended for the Victoria Cross, the highest military honour for British forces, for his gallantry in capturing enemy positions on the Turkish front while under heavy fire.
 Having charged and captured an entrenched position with his platoon, he was described as "cleared the cactus gardens and rounded up all the prisoners under heavy fire from snipers, helped Major Pemberton of the Cheshire Regiment, to organise all the men he could get hold of and built up a line of defence".
 Some of the troops captured were a Turkish general and his staff.
 The same night, orders were given to retreat from the position, but these never found their way to Latham and another captain who spent the night in position with the area still "seething with Turks".
 When daylight came the following morning, the pair found themselves alone but were able to make their way back to their lines.

-He added a Bar in 1918 for his actions fighting in Beersheba, in Israel under the command of Edmund Allenby.
-He was also Mentioned in dispatches by General Archibald Murray, commander of the Egyptian Expeditionary Force at the time.
+He added a bar in 1918 for his actions fighting in Beersheba (now in Israel) under the command of Edmund Allenby.
+He was also mentioned in dispatches by General Archibald Murray, commander of the Egyptian Expeditionary Force at the time.
 He later traveled with his regiment to fight in Palestine.

 It was during his service in the First World War that Latham first met his longtime friend Harry Beadles.
 During their time in Palestine, Latham and Beadles played football for their division, the 7th battalion of the Royal Welch Fusiliers, and won the British Forces in Egypt Football League Cup Final in 1919.